Provided by

 Service types

-• The map of the field capacity of soils in Germany gives an overview of the amount of water which can be stored in a soil (depth 1 m).
-The water storage capacity is a key function of soils.
-The field capacity was derived from the landuse stratified soil map of Germany at scale 1:1,000,000.
-The method is published in the Bodenkundliche Kartieranleitung KA4 (1994) and in the documentation of Ad-hoc-AG Boden (representing the soil experts of the geological services of the German federal states).
+• The map of the soil depth gives an overview of the rooting capacity of German soils.
+The soil depth is derived from profile data of the landuse stratified soil map of Germany at scale 1:1,000,000.
+The lower limit of a soil is bedrock or a groundwater influenced horizon.
+The method is derived from Bodenkundliche Kartieranleitung KA5 (2005) and is documented in the MethodenWIKI of the FISBo BGR.
 The land use information is derived from the CORINE Land Cover data set (2006).